 The rainy season is usually synonymous with an increase in relative humidity and a reduction in temperature; rainfall affects both the quality and quantity of feeding, while wind speed has an impact on the outbreak of diseases.

 Poultry birds and poultry production are generally affected by seasonal climatic or weather changes.
 For instance, in the wet or cold season, chickens eat more feed, drink less water and huddle together to generate heat and keep themselves warm.
 On the other hand, chickens and other livestock birds consume less feed and drink more water in the hot season or weather in order to cool their body.
-These changes affect the production of birds, most especially laying birds, as the egg production is reduced in extremely cold or hot weather.
-This reduction in egg production occurs because when there are extreme cold or hot conditions, these birds are stressed, and their ability to withstand diseases or immune system is seriously affected.
+These changes affect the production of birds, most especially laying birds, as egg production is reduced in extremely cold or hot weather.
+This reduction in egg production occurs because when there are extreme cold or hot conditions, these birds are stressed, and their ability to withstand diseases or immune systems is seriously affected.

 Some certain poultry diseases are rampant in the wet, rainy or cold seasons i.e. the onset of rain favors the propagation and spread of the causative organisms of these diseases and parasites.
 Hence, most poultry farmers experience high morbidity and mortality rate during this period.